History of Nairn: 19th Century

 While the Great North of Scotland Railway had formed in 1845 connecting Aberdeen to Keith, it wasn't until 7 November 1855 that Nairn was connected to Inverness by rail but not connected to the existing line to Aberdeen stopping at Keith.
 In 1857 this line was extended to Forres and then connecting on to Aberdeen on 17 May 1861.

 It was not until the 1860s that Nairn became a respectable and popular holiday town.
 Dr John Grigor (a statue of whom is located at Viewfield) was gifted a house in this coastal town and spent his retirement there.
 He valued its warm climate and advised his wealthy clients to holiday there.
 Following the opening of the Nairn railway station in 1855, new houses and hotels were built in the elegant West End.
 The station is on the Aberdeen to Inverness Line.
 Originally this was the last stop on the line from London due to the inhospitable terrain on what is now the main Dava branch line to Inverness.

 From 1880 some of the history of Nairn can be found through the founding of the Moray and Nairn Express newspaper, then renamed to The Northern Scot.
-While the more localised St Ninian Press was founded in 1892 by a local bookseller named John Fraser is no longer in circulation, The Norther Scot continues to be published weekly on a Friday.
+While the more localised St Ninian Press was founded in 1892 by a local bookseller named John Fraser is no longer in circulation, The Northern Scot continues to be published weekly on a Friday.